kippt/jekyll-incorporated/_posts/2013-10-08-incorporated.md

       id:       false
 {% endhighlight %}

+**Zoomable images**
+<div class="full zoomable"><img src="/images/incorporated.jpg"></div>

 **Awesome quotes**
 > “Effective companies tend to communicate more, their people are curious and they have opinions”

-**Zoomable images**
-<div class="full zoomable"><img src="/images/incorporated.jpg"></div>

-ads
+Stay tuned for updates.